-This 2019-20 Edition of the LinguiSHTIK Handbook and Judges Manual has been correlated to specific rules of grammar.
+This 2022-23 Edition of the LinguiSHTIK Handbook and Judges Manual has been correlated to specific rules of grammar.
 The page numbers appearing next to a topic in this handbook/manual refer to the rules of grammar on that topic as set forth in the official grammar reference for LinguiSHTIK Tournament play: Elements of Language, 6th Course published by Holt Rinehart Winston.
-Changes are highlighted in yellow.
+Changes are marked by highlighted boxes.